Improving Cyber Security through Research and Policy

 Email remains the hackers’ easiest route to breaching online security and obtaining sensitive data.
 The scale of this cyberthreat is staggering: Every day, 3.4 billion fraudulent spam emails are sent around the world, using fake sender addresses to deceive individuals into revealing sensitive information.
 The consequences for victims can be devastating.

-In 2022 over 300,000 phishing claims were filed in the United States alone– a 61% increase on the previous year– with costs estimated at $2.7 billion.
+In 2022 over 300,000 phishing claims were filed in the United States alone.
+This is a 61% increase compared to the previous year– with costs estimated at $2.7 billion.
 Cybercriminals are often hard to trace, particularly because they tend to select victims carefully, focusing on vulnerable, often elderly people.
 Phishing perpetrators often avoid attracting attention by launching large numbers of small attacks.
 To coerce and deceive their victims, they keep in touch with trends and constantly adjust their messages and tactics.

 A Two-Pronged Solution